george-hawkins/arf-drone/notes.md

 The motors that are part of the E305 family come in two variants - 800KV and 960KV (for the meaning of KV in this context see [KV on Wikipedia](https://en.wikipedia.org/wiki/Motor_constants)).
 These variants are identically priced, which should give you an indication that a higher KV values isn't better (or worse).
 In fact the 800KV variant can handle a higher take off weight and it's recommended that one use 4S batteries with them while 3S batteries are recommended for the 960KV variant (see the [features section](http://store.dji.com/product/2312e-motor-800kv-cw) for either of the motor variants).
 See the [batteries](#batteries) section for an explanation of the terms 4S and 3S.

-Important: the E305 bundles that include propellars, motors and ESCs always include the 800KV variant.
+Important: the E305 bundles that include propellers, motors and ESCs always include the 800KV variant.

 So why would one ever want the 960KV variant?
 You'll have to Google for this - basically there are certain applications where higher RPMs, at the cost of lower torque, are a better fit.